grafana/k6exec/README.md

 ### Flags

 ```
-      --build-service string       URL of the k6 build service to be used
+      --build-service-url string       URL of the k6 build service to be used
-      --extension-catalog string   URL of the k6 extension catalog to be used
+      --extension-catalog-url string   URL of the k6 extension catalog to be used
   -h, --help                           help for k6exec
   -v, --verbose                        enable verbose logging
 ```

 <!-- #endregion cli -->